PathVisio/pathvisio.github.io/pages/download.md

 * **On Windows**: start PathVisio by double-clicking the pathvisio.bat file
 * **On MacOSX / Linux**: start PathVisio by running pathvisio.sh or double-click the pathvisio.jar file

+# Requirements
+* PathVisio requires the installation of Java 8